cometa-rocks/cometa_documentation/cometa_features.md

     <img width="1000px" src="img\email\email_template.png">

 2. **Add Recipient Email Addresses**:
     - In the field labeled "Email address, use tab to separate emails," enter the email addresses of the recipients.
 Separate multiple email addresses by pressing       the `Tab` key.
     - Example: `abc@xyz.com`

+3. **CC (Carbon Copy)**:
+    - This field allows you to include additional recipients who will receive a copy of the email.
+The recipients listed here can see each other's email                 addresses.
+Use tabs to separate multiple email addresses.
+    - Separate multiple email addresses by pressing the `Tab` key.
+      - Example: `abc@xyz.com`

+4. **BCC (Blind Carbon Copy)**:
+    - This field is used for entering email addresses of recipients who will receive the email without other recipients being aware of it.
+    - Each recipient added here will not be able to see the other addresses listed in this field.
+Use tabs to separate multiple email addresses.
+    - Separate multiple email addresses by pressing the `Tab` key.
+      - Example: `abc@xyz.com`

 3. **Subject**:
     - Enter the subject of your email in the "Subject" field.
 If you leave this field empty, a default subject will be used.